Broadcast Engineering Conservation Group

 The Broadcast Engineering Conservation Group (BECG) conserves historic broadcasting equipment.
 It is based at Hemswell Cliff in Lincolnshire, England and is a Charitable incorporated organisation.

 The group was founded by people with large private collections of broadcasting equipment, including several Outside Broadcast (OB) vehicles.
-Some vehicles have been fully restored, while others are works in progress.
-The group is led by six trustees, most of them working or retired broadcast industry professionals.
+It is led by six trustees, many of them working or retired broadcast industry professionals.

+In 2021 the group purchased its present building and is converting it into a permanent home for its collection known as the Broadcast Engineering Museum.
+To date, the museum only opens for visitors on special occasions or for groups by appointment.

 A newsletter called Line-Up is published a few times each year and back issues are available on the BECG website, as is a 3D virtual tour.

-Broadcast Engineering Museum
+History

+Members of the group had been collecting and restoring broadcasting equipment and vehicles for many years before forming BECG in 2017.
+Some of these vehicles have been fully restored, while others are works in progress.

+The group was formally incorporated as a charity by six founding trustees in May 2020.

 In November 2021, the group bought the former RAF Sergeants' Mess at Hemswell Cliff.
-The building will provide a permanent home for the collection and forms the Broadcast Engineering Museum.
+The building provides a permanent home for the collection and forms the Broadcast Engineering Museum.
 As well as the main building, there are east and west wings of similar size and two large function rooms and workshops behind.

 This building had been unused for 12 years and needed a lot of repairs.
 The local authority, West Lindsey District Council, provided BECG with funding towards the repair of broken windows.

 Since acquiring the building, repairs and improvements have been made by both contractors and volunteers.
 In the first year vegetation was cut back, uneven ground levelled, leaking roofs repaired, drains unblocked and over 150 broken window panes replaced.
 A solar PV array was installed on the main south-facing roof and a CCTV system provided.

 Two large rooms were converted into videotape and telecine display areas.
 The videotape area contains several 2" quadruplex and 1" C-format machines as well as more modern formats.
 The telecine area contains machines capable of scanning 8, 9.5, 16 and 35mm film.

 In September 2022, BECG held its first public open days as part of the Heritage Open Days scheme and had about 200 visitors.
 About half were from the local area and half from further afield.

-To date, the museum only opens for visitors on special occasions or for groups by appointment.